-- 17.36 For PIS, ASPSPs are required to treat the payment order in the same way, in particular in terms of timing, priority or charges, as a payment order initiated by the customer directly. - 17.37 In order to meet this requirement, and in line with the EBA Opinion, we expect ASPSPs to allow each customer to initiate a payment via a PISP to the same level of functionality that is available to a customer if they initiate a payment directly with their ASPSP.
+- 17.36 For PIS, ASPSPs are required to treat the payment order in the same way, in particular in terms of timing, priority or charges, as a payment order initiated by the customer directly. - 17.2937 In order to meet this requirement, and in line with the EBA Opinion, we expect ASPSPs to allow each customer to initiate a payment via a PISP to the same level of functionality that is available to a customer - if they initiate a payment directly with their ASPSP.
 If the customer is able to initiate, for example, international payments, recurring transactions or a batch file of payments online, they should also be able to do so via a PISP, irrespective of the channel the customer has used to access the PISP.
 ASPSPs are not, however, required to provide functionality via a PISP that exceeds the functionality they offer to their customers directly.
-An ASPSP does not need to allow customers access via a PISP to any online functionality other than initiating payments (e.g. ordering a cheque book or cancelling a direct debit). - 17.38 We would not expect an ASPSP to treat data requests or payment orders differently on the basis of the cost of processing the request being higher when it is made through a PISP or AISP than when it is made directly by the customer. - 17.39 To give further examples, the following practices would be inconsistent with the requirement to treat data requests and payment orders in the same way as those received from customers: - processing payments made directly by the customer with the ASPSP as a higher priority than those which are initiated via a PISP; - limiting the payment types which can be initiated via a PISP (considering the types which can be initiated online directly by the customer); - sharing less data with AISPs than the customer can directly access online (except where the customer has not consented to that data being made available or the data are only available to the customer for a fee); - if an ASPSP charges customers to execute particular transactions, charging different amounts for payments initiated by the customer directly and via a PISP;
+For example if an account only has the functionality to initiate payments online to another account in the name of the customer, the ASPSP would not be required to build functionality to allow the customer to initiate payments to a third party via a PISP.
+An ASPSP does not need to allow customers access via a PISP to any online functionality other than initiating payments (e.g. ordering a cheque book or cancelling a direct debit). - 17.3038 We would not expect an ASPSP to treat data requests or payment orders differently on the basis of the cost of processing the request being higher when it is made through a PISP or AISP than when it is made directly by the customer. - 17.3139 To give further examples, the following practices would be inconsistent with the requirement to treat data requests and payment orders in the same way as those received from customers:

+- processing payments made directly by the customer with the ASPSP as a higher priority than those which are initiated via a PISP; - limiting the payment types which can be initiated via a PISP (considering the types which can be initiated online directly by the customer); - sharing less data with AISPs than the customer can directly access online (except where the customer has not consented to that data being made available or the data are only available to the customer for a fee); - if an ASPSP charges customers to execute particular transactions, charging differentamounts for payments initiated by the customer directly and via a PISP;

-- requiring that AISPs or PISPs satisfy and evidence particular standards of compliance with legal or regulatory requirements (e.g. data protection or anti-money laundering) in order to gain access to payment accounts; and - imposing different value limits on PISPs in the context of payments schemes (e.g. the Faster Payments scheme or Bacs) than would be applicable if the customer placed a payment order directly through the ASPSP.
+- requiring that AISP+s or PISPs satisfy and evidence particular standards of compliance with legal or regulatory requirements (e.g. data protection or anti-money laundering) in order to gain access to payment accounts; and - imposing different value limits on PISPs in the context of payments schemes (e.g. the Faster Payments scheme or Bacs) than would be applicable if the customer placed a payment order directly through the ASPSP.